lntran26/gridsearchcv_cli/project/README.md

 3. level of verbose for printing out output as the cross-validation runs.
 4. specified path for output file (print to stdout by default).

-When run with no arguments, the program should produce a brief usage:
+When run with no arguments, the program will produce a brief usage:

 ```
 $ ./gridsearch.py